miurahr/py7zr/docs/user_guide.rst

 Extraction
 ----------

-Here is a simple example to extract a 7-zip archive from your python program.
+Here is a simple example to extract a 7-zip archive using the python programming language.

 .. code-block:: python